Locations we serve

 Valuations

-Splitting assets on divorce is more difficult when those assets are complex, for example where a business is involved.
+Splitting assets on divorce is more difficult when those assets are complex, such as when a business is involved.
 The valuation of a business on divorce depends on a purely theoretical measure of how much the business could be sold for.
 In these cases, a court may order for the asset to be valued by an independent expert.

 Income and pensions